flama12333/dump-of-ax-computer-machine/README.md

 # dump-of-ax-computer-machine
-in japan they released ax machine but it seems that the software and the machine was not preserved.
+-in japan they released ax machine but it seems that the software and the machine was not preserved.
+-there are two custom chip
+-V6367 is the JEGA chip.
+-M6226Y is a kanji font ROM

 - Oki Electric Industry if386AX30 Series/50 Series - only oki if386ax unknown model was dumped
 - Casio  AX-8000D/8000L - not dumped
 - Canon  Axi (DX-20/20P/10/10P) - not dumped